| Table of Contents ▸ Overall Context | ◀ Usage | Image Definition and Terminology ▶ |

 Overall Context

-G'MIC defines a set of various commands and substitution mechanisms to allow the design of complex pipelines and operators managing this list of images, in a very flexible way: You can insert or remove images in the list, rearrange image order, process images (individually or grouped), merge image data together, display and output image files, etc.
+G'MIC defines a set of commands and substitution mechanisms to allow the design of complex pipelines and operators managing this list of images, in a very flexible way: You can insert or remove images in the list, rearrange image order, process images (individually or grouped), merge image data together, display and output image files, etc.

 Home